Key Takeaways

 Advantages of Endpoint Device Security

-Better visibility: fully understand your company's assets and make security control for all company devices easier to access from one place.
+Better visibility: fully understand your company's assets and make security controls for all company devices easier to access from one place.

 Access Management: Use Zero Trust Network Access (ZTNA) controls to stop devices, users, or infected systems that don't follow the rules.
 This way, only approved people can get in.

-Stopping Data Loss: Keep private information safe and keep an eye out for ransomware, data theft, and other bad things to make sure there are no loss risks and that business as usual continues.
+Stopping Data Loss: Keep private information safe and keep an eye out for ransomware, data theft, and other bad things to make sure there is no loss risk and that business as usual continues.

 Savings on costs: Endpoint security solutions are a good way to avoid big fines from regulators, problems with operations, and downtime.
 They are also a cheap investment that will pay off in the long run.